 At one stage, Rick realised that we'd need to buy some extra hard drives for my project and few other projects he had going.
 Now, Rick is a persuasive man.
 I'm pretty sure he used to work negotiating peace between conflicting countries as part of a special UN envoy (I could be wrong on that mind you).

-As part of the recording process, I'd often have a set notion on what my song MUST sound like.
+As part of the recording process, I'd often have a set idea on what my song MUST sound like.
 As well as my copious notes, manuscript scribbles and iPhone memo recordings, I realised that I also had a lot of unspoken expectations on my songs.
-And so, at times, a conflicting idea would arise and Rick would go into his full swing 'let's talk through this' mode in a tone of voice akin to a psychiatrist at a lock-in facility.
+And so, at times, an idea would be floated during the recording process that would conflict with my initial planning.
+It was then that Rick would go into his 'let's talk through this' mode in a tone of voice akin to a psychiatrist at a lock-down facility.

 Sometimes I'd stick to my original idea kind of like a gum boot I briefly lost in the outer mud fields of Salisbury, England.
 But mostly I'd find myself being persuaded by the dulcet tones of Rick's soothing voice.
 I'm not sure if Rick is a music producer or a stage hypnotist.
 But often I'd find myself drawn into his fresh idea and before I knew it, I'd be expressing it as my own idea that I'd had all along.
 (I just hope that Rick didn't talk me into changing my will).

-So when Rick started discussing the need to pick up some hard drives the following morning, I found myself volunteering to pick them up on the way to his studio.
+So when Rick started discussing the need to pick up some hard drives the following morning, I found myself volunteering to pick them up on my morning drive into his studio.
 He sent me off into the night with the address of the hard drive boutique shop and a cheque with his signature on it.